ebarlas/wave-tracker-led-matrix/README.md

 The `buoys.py` Python controller application reads a buoy station JSON file at start up and then queries a NOAA web service minutely for recent buoy observations.
 Upon discovering a new observation, the Python controller restarts the C++ LED matrix controller.

+# Build

+...